Advocate

 About ADACAS

-ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading advocacy service with a 30-year history in Canberra and areas across NSW.
-ADACAS provides individual and systemic advocacy to people with disability, older people, people with mental ill-health and their family carers.
+ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading individual advocacy service in Canberra and regional NSW with 34 staff.
+ADACAS provides individual and systemic advocacy to people with disability, older people and their family carers and delivers other project activities consistent with our vision and mission.

 About the Role

-An Advocate is responsible for the provision of individual advocacy to ADACAS clients who may include people with disability, people experiencing mental ill-health, older people, and carers.
+This role is responsible for providing individual advocacy, amplifying the voice of individuals to undertake their expressed wish, and without judgement.
+Clients may include people with disability, people experiencing mental ill-health, older people and informal carers.

 Key responsibilities include: